-Care homes and primary care: co-producing a sustainable relationship
+Care homes and primary care: co-producing a sustainable relationship (Project complete)

 The COVID-19 pandemic highlighted the complex relationship between care homes and primary care and inequalities in service access and quality of care.
 Studies and national guidance have identified new ways of working to enable GPs and others to work well with care homes.
 Care home staff and residents’ priorities, however, are not the basis for these recommendations.
 COVID-19 demonstrated the essential work of care homes but the minimal opportunities to influence and access support.
 There is a need to co-produce ways of working with GP-led services that ensure people working and living in care homes are equal and valued partners.